 I wish i had brought my proper camera, oh well.

-Familiar game this one, never seen the arcade machine before but i do have the game on my PS3. i found the PS3 game quite boring sadly so i wasn’t all that hyped about this machine really.
+A familiar one this one, never seen the arcade machine before but i do have the game on my PS3.
+I found the PS3 game quite boring sadly and i wasn’t all that hyped about this machine really.

-NAMCO did as always a excellent machine and a game suited for the market, lots of people playing it and while the que was far from the length of Super Bikes 2 it still was so crowded that i had no chance of getting close enough for proper photos.
+NAMCO did as always an excellent machine and a game suited for the market, lots of people playing it and while the queue was far from the length of Super Bikes 2 it still was so crowded that i had no chance of getting close enough for proper photos.

 Activision seems to have outsourced this one to another company, i never got to see the name on the machine but i have a feeling it might be Namco or SEGA or something.
 The machine looked a bit like Dance Dance Revolution (DDR), well actually quite a lot.